misleadingname/shuzu/README.md

  - Follow the instructions in the section below.

 ### Updating?
-The easiest way to keep up with shuzu updates is to use `git` and pull to the repository every now and then.
+The easiest way to keep up with shuzu updates is to use `git` and pull to the repository sporadically.

 ## Configuration
 ### Configuring shuzu: